Senator Sylvia Garcia to resign from legislature next year

-HOUSTON, Texas (KTRK) --State Sen. Sylvia Garcia says she'll resign from her seat in the state legislature next year.

-The Democrat who represents Houston's 6th Senate District told Gov. Greg Abbott in a letter Monday that she intends to resign at midnight on Jan.
+HOUSTON, Texas (KTRK) --The Democrat who represents Houston's 6th Senate District told Gov. Greg Abbott in a letter Monday that she intends to resign at midnight on Jan.
 2, 2019.

+Sylvia Garcia, the Democratic nominee to replace retiring Congressman Gene Green, is widely expected to win that seat.

+Because of that anticipated outcome, Democratic operatives have been urging Sen. Garcia to resign sooner rather than later.
+If her resignation is effective before the November midterm election, it is more likely that a special election would be called in time to fill her state senate seat at the beginning of the next legislative session in January.

+With her resignation not effective until next year, it's unclear right now whether Gov. Abbott would have to call a special election prior to that date.

-Garcia, who is a candidate for Congress, petitioned the governor to call for a special election for her seat on Nov.
+Garcia, though, has petitioned the governor to call for a special election for her seat on Nov.
 6.

 She says a special election this fall will save taxpayers hundreds of thousands of dollars in lieu of holding an election on another date.